CIEMAT-Neutrino/CAJITA/README.md

 * `*.dat` -> store quantum/photon detection efficiencies for the different detectors.

 8th: Analysing the Ntuple.root generated with the photons' hits.
-We created notebooks in ```analysis``` folder for this purpose.
+Have a look at the ```analysis``` folder.

 We can send alpha particles (blue), electrons(red) and photons(green) are produced.
 We would need to include the energy deposition calculation that can be also stored in the NTuple.